xiwcx/sass-intro/resources/Local Dev Setup.md

 2. RVM: https://rvm.io/rvm/install/
     Ruby Version Manager is a good way to automatically manage ruby versions and gems.
 It's likely that you'll never actually touch any of its advanced functions, but it's good to have.
 Sass, Compass, Guard, and every Sass/Compass extension are Ruby Gems.
     *Install directions on site*

+    Install the latest version of ruby and remember to [set it as your default](https://rvm.io/rubies/default/)
 3. Sass: http://sass-lang.com
     *Install on the command line: gem install sass*
 4. Compass: http://compass-style.org/